yh2333/yh2333.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-My name is He Yu (于贺） and I’m a Computer Science PhD student at the University of Manchester.
-My research lies in elearning or technology enhanced learning.
-My PhD topic investigates learning behaviours using Web navigation patterns.
+My name is He Yu and I’m a Computer Science PhD student at the University of Manchester supervised by Dr. Markel Vigo and Prof. Simon Harper.
+I'm a member of the Interaction Analysis and Modelling (IAM) Lab.
+My research lies in the area of elearning or technology enhanced learning.
+My PhD topic investigates learning behaviours and outcomes using Web navigation patterns.